 Nope, no special switch.
 You just use what comes with the compressors, with a bit of creative compressed air plumbing.
 Have a look at the TWO COMPRESSORS page linked from the site map.

-Connect 2 Air Compressors Together On Same Air Line
+Connect 2 Air Compressors Together On the Same Air Line

-What are the Precautions to Connect 2 Air Compressors Together On Same Air Line?
+What are the Precautions to Connect 2 Air Compressors Together On the Same Air Line?

 Compressor Model: Sullair 5500